 - A mentor programme and buddy network

-- A bi-monthly event to promote the network
+- A bi-monthly awareness event, in conjunction with Civil Service Local, to promote the network

-- Selection of role models to be featured in a Role Model book is
+- A selection of role models from the network to be featured in a Role Model book

 - Creating effective working links with other networks and organisations inside and outside the Civil Service